pflooky/data-caterer-docs/docs/setup/guide/data-source/solace.md

-# Kafka
+# Solace

 !!! example "Info"

-    Writing data to Kafka is a paid feature.
+    Writing data to Solace is a paid feature.
 Try the free trial [here](../../../get-started/docker.md).

-Creating a data generator for Kafka.
-You will build a Docker image that will be able to populate data in kafka for the topics you configure.
+Creating a data generator for Solace.
+You will build a Docker image that will be able to populate data in Solace for the queues/topics you configure.

 ## Requirements